w3ctag/design-reviews/.github/ISSUE_TEMPLATE/020-dispute-escalation.md

 What steps have already been taken to come to an agreement:

-We'd prefer the TAG provide feedback as (please select one):

-  - [ ] leave a comment in the following GitHub issue: [url]
-  - [ ] leave review feedback as a comment in this issue and @-notify [github usernames]
-  - [ ] open a new issue in our GitHub repo with the feedback

 --------------------------

 _Please preview the issue and check that the links work before submitting._ In particular, if anything links to a URL which requires authentication (e.g. Google document), please make sure anyone with the link can access the document.